Meniscal Allografts and Collagen Meniscus Implants

 MEDICAL APPROPRIATENESS

-Meniscal allograft transplantation is considered medically appropriate when ANY ONE of the following criteria are met:
+Meniscal allograft transplantation is considered medically appropriate when ALL of the following criteria are met:

 Absence or near absence (more than 50%) of the meniscus, established by imaging or prior surgery